sstangl/openpowerlifting/README.md

 # The Open Powerlifting Project

-A permanent, accurate, convenient, accessible, open archive of the world's powerlifting data.
+A permanent, accurate, convenient, accessible, open archive of the world's powerlifting data.<br/>
 Presentation of this data is available at [OpenPowerlifting.org](http://www.openpowerlifting.org).

 **Powerlifting to the People.**